fbpx

 Table of Contents

-Why is Post Incorporation Important?
+Why is Post-Incorporation Important?

-1. First Meeting
+1. Conduct the First Meeting

-• Adopting the use of a company seal
+• Adopting a company seal

 • Appointing officers